hadronized/strongly-typed-thoughts.net/media/blog/traits-and-apis.md

 now reduced to something pretty dumb.
 It would be easy for anyone to implement it for their own types and then implement `Backend<TheirType> for TheirBackend`.
 Rust doesn’t offer a way to have *sealed traits* so far, so my current solution to this is to mark the trait `unsafe` (to scare people and tell them not to implement the trait).
-However, a clear and first-citizen language construct for this would be highly appreciated.
+However, a clear and first-class citizen language construct for this would be highly appreciated.

 [luminance]: https://crates.io/crates/luminance